florish/florish/_drafts/code-reviews-feature-reviews.md

 Further reading ([1][codinghorror], [2][atlassian], [3][fogcreek]) gives articles on what a code review does, why it's important (e.g. catch bugs early), and considerations for both submitters and reviewers.

-I'm not seeing anything about the end user perspective -- actually running the application, and trying out the feature to see whether things works as intended.
+I'm not seeing anything about the end user perspective -- actually running the application, and trying out the feature to see whether things work as intended.

 ## Naming things